goschtl/zope/bluebream/website/docs/v1.0/manual/zpt.rst

 If the variable itself returns the value you want, you are done.
 Otherwise, you add a slash ('/') and the name of a sub-object or attribute.
 You may need to work your way through several sub-objects to get to the value you're looking for.

 Python Expressions
 ~~~~~~~~~~~~~~~~~~

-A good rule of thumb is that if you need Python to express your logic,
+A good rule of thumb is that if you need Python to express your
-you better factor out the code into a script.
-But Zope is a good tool
+logic, you better factor out the code into a method inside the view
-for prototyping and sometimes it would be overkill to write a script
+class.
+But BlueBream is a good tool for prototyping and sometimes it
+would be overkill to write a method for one line of code.
+And
-for one line of code.
-And looking at existing products you will see
+looking at existing packages you will see quite often *Python
-quite often 'Python expressions', so it's better to know them.
+expressions*, so it's better to know them.

 Recall the first example of this chapter::